 Sports drinks are popular choices, but have more sugar in them than is really advisable.
 There are companies which make pediatric versions of sports drinks especially for illnesses, though, and these can be helpful.

 Some electrolyte solutions, like Pedialyte, make ice-pops, which have less sugar in them than juice pops you can get from the store.
 You can also make your own ice pops at home with the same diluted juice you’re offering in liquid form, or with cooled-down herbal teas, or you can simply add ice to water to keep it a little more interesting.
 For toddlers who are looking for something especially dazzling and distracting for their anti-dehydration water, try adding food coloring to the ice cube tray before freezing the ice, so they can watch the water slowly change color as the ice melts.
 This trick works best in a clear cup with a straw or spout, so that the ice can’t become a choking hazard as it melts.

 How to offer liquids

-If your toddler is resisting her usual cup during an illness, you can dress up drinking in many different ways.
-An easy place to start is by holding out a big, adult cup for her, or offering fluids with fun, brightly colored straws.
+If your toddler is resisting their usual cup during an illness, you can dress up drinking in many different ways.
+An easy place to start is by holding out a big, adult cup for them, or offering fluids with fun, brightly colored straws.
 For toddlers who are still resistant, you can try mixing it up even further by using the type of syringe that comes with medication, or even spoon-feeding liquids.
 It’s time-consuming, and surely not how you want to provide fluids most of the time, but during the special case of an illness, doing something unexpected may help to make staying hydrated fun enough that your little one won’t resist.